socool/docs-terraswap-io/content/docs/introduction/trading_fees.md

 Each liquidity pool for mAssets/MIR has 2 commission rates (adjustable by governance) that make up the total trading fee outside of spread determined by algorithmic price-making.
 Trading fees are received as mAssets/MIR or UST, depending on the direction of the individual trade.

-> Additionally, if the traded asset is a native token such as UST, the Terra network will incur a tax on the transfer (not controlled by TerraSwap contract).
+> Additionally, if the traded asset is a native token such as UST, the Terra network will incur a tax on the transfer (not controlled by Terraswap contract).

 {{< katex display >}}\text{received} = B_{\text{out}}(1- \text{fee}_{\text{LP}} - \text{fee}_{\text{owner}}) - \text{tax}{{< /katex >}}